 The closest ones to Calabria are the Aeolian islands.
 You can also combine a holiday in Calabria with some island hopping in Sicily.
 The day trip to the Aeolian islands is ideal if you want to stay in Calabria, but enjoy a taste of Sicily.

-Most of these day trip excursions only include the boat trip, others with a guide depending on your preference.
 They give you enough time to explore the islands on your own and tell you what time to be back on the boat.
 It can be a long day but definitely worth it to be able to see three of Sicily’s most famous islands from Calabria.
+You can also read about my weekend to Cefalù in Sicily here.